ibm-watson-iot/iot-java/README.md

-iot-java (This is a pre-release version and its still a work in progress)
+iot-java
 ========
 The Java Client Library can be used to connect to the [IBM Internet of Things (IoT) Foundation](https://internetofthings.ibmcloud.com/).
+The library has both

+* Application APIs, as well as,
+* Device APIs.

 Use the Java Client Library for the following activities:

 * Subscribe to device events, device status, application status
 * Register Devices, de-register devices and retrieve information about devices